variantstudios/frontrangefirerescue.co/pages/about-us/index.md

 ---
 layout: page
 title: About Us
+subtitle: >-
-subtitle: 'Serving Johnstown, Milliken, and Weld County for more than 100 years.'
+  Serving Johnstown, Milliken, Larimer and Weld Counties for more than 100 years.
 permalink: /about-us/
 image_path: /uploads/img-0117.jpg
 ---